learnlatex/learnlatex.github.io/en/lesson-06.md

 ```

 In the definition `#1` denotes the first argument that is supplied
-(`apples` or `oranges` in this example.
+(`apples` or `oranges` in this example).
 You may have up to nine
-arguments, but often it is sufficient to have no arguments or just one.
+arguments, but it is usually best to have just one argument, or
+sometimes none at all.

 Defining commands does not just reduce the typing required to produce
 a document.
 It helps to separate out the styling information.
 If it is